Missing Links (game show): Broadcast history

-Missing Links debuted on September 9, 1963 at 11:30 AM Eastern (10:30, Central), replacing The Price is Right in a scheduling shuffle with Concentration (which took Prices slot at 11:00/10:00) against Seven Keys on ABC and local programming on CBS.
-On December 30, ABC executives replaced Keys with Dick Clark's first foray into game-show hosting, The Object Is, which was cancelled after thirteen weeks.
+Missing Links debuted on September 9, 1963 at 11:30 AM Eastern (10:30, Central), replacing The Price Is Right in a scheduling shuffle with Concentration (which took Prices slot at 11:00/10:00) against Seven Keys on ABC and reruns of Pete and Gladys on CBS.
+On December 30, ABC replaced Keys with Dick Clark's first foray into game-show hosting, The Object Is, which was cancelled after thirteen weeks.

 On March 30, 1964, Missing Links moved to ABC to replace the cancelled The Object Is with Clark replacing McMahon as host.
 Its place on NBC's schedule was taken by Jeopardy! which quickly grew in popularity.
-Shortly after this, CBS began counterprogramming Missing Links with reruns of The Jack Benny Program and the ratings for the game show slid even further.
+Shortly after this, CBS began counterprogramming Missing Links with reruns of The Real McCoys and the ratings for the game show slid even further.
 ABC cancelled Missing Links almost nine months later, and the show came to an end on December 25, 1964.